danieltalsky/the-land-of-breakfast-and-lunch/The Land of Breakfast and Lunch.materials/Release/source.txt

 Section 2 - The Land of Breakfast and Lunch

 The Path is a room.
 "You are at the beginning of a path.
 It is plain, even homely.
 It leads forward towards The Land of Breakfast and Lunch.
 If you 'walk forward' you will follow the path."
-The printed name of the path is "A Path"
+The printed name of the path is "The Path"

 Southmostpath is in The Path.
 It is scenery.
 The description of southmostpath is "It's a scrubby little path that just kind of tapers off behind you and leads forward towards The Land of Breakfast and Lunch.
 If you 'walk forward' you'll be following it."
 Understand "path" as southmostpath.

+Scrub brush is in The Path.
+It is scenery.
+The description is "Clusters of scrubby, wild, low shrubbery.
+It's the kind of plant that grows where very little else wants to grow.
+Like here, at the terminus of this plain path, which is less interesting than the places it leads."

 Check going south:
 	If the player is in The Path: